the-laurel/governance/docs/EthicsOfBlockchainGovernance.md

 ## Principles

-1. One `de facto` governs some defined thing if one can create and destroy that thing.
+1. One `de facto` governs some defined thing if one can create and destroy that thing:: (deductions)
+    1. The thing to be governed has to be:
+        1. defineable
+        1. containable (separatable from the rest)
+        1. in relationship with the means of governing it
+    1. A thing and its means of governance cannot be both governed at the same time
 1. Governance by voting is always `de jure` if the voting system is unable to enforce (automatically) the implementation of the tally's outcome.
 1. Governance by voting has two main types:
-  - ephemeral, timebound voting: for decisions with finality (such is the governance on chains like Cosmos at this moment)
+    1. ephemeral, timebound voting: for decisions with finality (such is the governance on chains like Cosmos at this moment)
-  - eternal, continuous voting: for decisions that may change, but a temporary decision has to be accounted for now (this was implemented in The Laurel Project)
+    1. eternal, continuous voting: for decisions that may change, but a temporary decision has to be accounted for now (this was implemented in The Laurel Project)
 4. The governance `de jure` must faithfully resemble the `de facto` governance.
 1. A blockchain is created by developers.
 By principle (1), they have the `de facto` governance in full until they cede it (or part of it by consensus) to the validators.
 1. The governance state must be independently stored from the governed state (the rest of the chain).
 If there must be layered governance, each layer should have its own chain.
 This way, a superior layer of governance may fully reset (re-instate the genesis of) an inferior layer without losing its own state.
 Governance coin (voting weight) and gas should also be layer-unique.